Philip Yordan: Front for blacklistees

+End of Hollywood career

 In 1960, he wrote and produced Studs Lonigan (1960), although blacklisted writers Arnaud D'Usseau and Bernard Gordon did much of the actual writing.
 In February 1960, Yordan was announced as screenwriter for Bryna Productions' spectacle film Montezuma, though Dalton Trumbo, who had worked on several scripts for the independent film company, was later revealed as the actual writer.

-Contract violations

 In the late 1950s, Yordan got two scripts mixed up and delivered a Fox script to producer Milton Sperling at Warner Bros., dropping the Warners script off to Darryl F. Zanuck at Fox.
 As the writer was under contract to Fox, Zanuck threatened to blackball Yordan at all the major studios.
 In 1959 Sperling fired Yordan when the screenwriter delivered his script for The Rise and Fall of Legs Diamond (1960).
 Yordan's secretary claimed that she had written it.
 Confronted by Sperling, Yordan argued that she had taken down his words and been given a bonus for her work however he had admitted enough to warrant his dismissal from the project Sperling then hired a new writer.
 Yordan then did uncredited writing on Murder by Contract and The Lost Missile.

 Columbia studio head Sam Briskin hired Yordan, provided he keep an office on the lot and that his authorship of any scripts would be guaranteed.
 However, Yordan allegedly continued to shuttle scripts around town and rarely appeared at Columbia.
 Caught violating the terms of his contract, Yordan was forced to return the $25,000 he had already been paid.
 He was barred from Columbia, as well as nearly every other studio in Hollywood.